Battle of Perast: Forces

 The Ottoman forces that attacked Perast were from Sanjak of Herzegovina governed by Čengić, a secret Venetian agent. Čengić was afraid that his betrayal would be discovered if he refuse to attack Perast, so he reluctantly decided to organize an attack.
-The Ottoman forces were under direct command of expelled Bosnian dizdar of Risan, Mehmed Rizvanagić.
-According to Vuk Karadžić, it was said that Rizvanagić was originally from Kovačević family of Grahovo (near Nikšić, modern-day Montenegro).
+The Ottoman forces were under direct command of expelled Bosnian dizdar of Risan, Mehmed Rizvanbegović.
+According to Vuk Karadžić, it was said that Rizvanbegović was originally from Kovačević family of Grahovo (near Nikšić, modern-day Montenegro).
 The Ottoman infantry from Sanjak of Hercegovina was supported by fustas from Ottoman-held Ulcinj and Herceg Novi.

 Venetian forces of 43 men from Perast were under command of Krsto Vickov Visković.
 Substantial number of hajduks, who migrated from eastern Herzegovina to Perast in the first half of May 1654, participated in defence of Perast.

 About 30 Venetian warships from Perast were unable to participate in defence of Perast because they were far away, on the open sea, together with their crews.
 The small fortress above the town (The Fortress of the Holy Cross) together with the chain of towers spread across the town had an important role in the defence of Perast, completely surrounded by Ottoman territories.